Church of Saint John the Baptist, Ein Karem: Byzantine period

 The lower courses of the current church possibly date to the Byzantine period (4th-7th century).
+In the area excavated to the west of the monastery and church, the two Christian chapels with mosaic tiling as well as the wine presses belong to this same period.

 Early Muslim period

-The church is mentioned in the Book of the Demonstration, attributed to Eutychius of Alexandria (940): "The church of Bayt Zakariya in the district of Aelia bears witness to the visit of Mary to her kinswoman Elizabeth."
+According to Jack Finegan, a church at this site is mentioned in the Book of the Demonstration, attributed to Eutychius of Alexandria (940): "The church of Bayt Zakariya in the district of Aelia bears witness to the visit of Mary to her kinswoman Elizabeth."

-According to French archaeologist Félix-Marie Abel, most of the current church probably dates back to the 11th century (the Fatimid period), with the lowest part of the walls possibly dating to the Byzantine period (4th-7th century).
+Abel assumed in 1938 that most of the current church probably dates back to the 11th century, these Abbasid-period walls possibly standing on a few courses surviving from the Byzantine period.

 Crusader period

 A Russian pilgrim known as Abbot Daniel visited the village in 1106 and described here two churches.
 In the one identified by him as "the house of Zechariah .... where the holy Virgin came to greet Elizabeth", he mentions, on the left side, a "small cavern, in which John the Forerunner was born."
 The grotto seen in the current church at the front of the left aisle must be the same one mentioned by Daniel.

-The Church of St. John, or of the Magnificat, is mentioned in 1113 AD in Ein Karem.
+In 1113 there ia a mention of the Church of St. John, or of the Magnificat, in Ein Karem.

 Mamluk period

-In 1480 Felix Fabri reported it as tall, vaulted, and still painted, but turned into a stable for animals.
+In 1480, Felix Fabri reported it as tall, vaulted, and still painted, but turned into a stable for animals.

 Ottoman period

 17th century

-The site of the Crusader church built above the traditional birth cave of St John, destroyed after the departure of the Crusaders, was purchased by Franciscan custos, Father Thomas of Novara in 1621.
-The Muslim inhabitants forced the Catholics to abandon the site a few times during the 17th century and used the grotto and buildings as stables, even after the Sultan issued a firman confirming Franciscan property over it in 1672, obtained through the influence of the Marquis de Nointel, the French Ambassador to the Ottoman Empire.
+The 11th-12th-century church built above the traditional birth cave of St John, relatively well preserved at the beginning of the 17th but starting to collapse later during that century, was purchased by Franciscan custos, Father Thomas of Novara in 1621.
+The Muslim inhabitants forced the Catholics to abandon the site a few times during the 17th century and used the grotto and buildings as stables, even after the sultan issued a firman confirming Franciscan property over it in 1672, obtained through the influence of the Marquis de Nointel, the French Ambassador to the Ottoman Empire.
 Only in 1693 did the Franciscans return for good, rebuilt, and fortified the site.

-In 1697 Henry Maundrell noted that: "The Convent of St John has been within these four years rebuilt from the ground.
+In 1697, Henry Maundrell noted that: "The Convent of St John has been within these four years rebuilt from the ground.
 It is at present a large square building, uniform and neat all over; but that which is most eminently beautiful in it is its Church.
 It consists of three Isles, and has in the middle a handsome Cupola, under which is a pavement of mosaic, equal to, if not exceeding the finest works of the Ancients in that kind.
 At the upper end of the North Isle, you go down seven Marble steps, to a very splendid Altar, erected over the very place where they say the holy Baptist was Born.
 Here are Artificers still employed, in adding farther beauty and ornament to this Convent."